1. Output information

 Timeliness and punctuality

 Environmental taxes data are published within the Environmental Accounts release in June each year.
-The timeliness of the environmental taxes data contained within this publication varies from Y-1 to Y-3 depending on the breakdown available.
-We aim to publish the most timely environmental taxes data available as soon as is possible.
+The timeliness of the environmental taxes data contained within the release varies from year-1 to year-3 depending on the specific breakdown.
+The ONS aim to publish the most timely data environmental taxes data available as soon as is possible.

 The release, and any articles associated with the environmental taxes estimates, are pre-announced on the ONS website.
 As well as the latest dataset, previously released datasets are accessible on the ONS website.

 Concepts and definitions